eoghanmcilwaine/wordpress-plugin-math-input-with-mathquill/readme.txt

 == Description ==

-Type complex math expressions easily into your wordpress page using [http://mathquill.com/](MathQuill).
+Type complex math expressions easily into your wordpress page using MathQuill (http://mathquill.com/).
+This plugin adds a new block editor called "Direct math input" in the "widgets" category.

 Math expressions are saved in LaTeX format and rendered by MathQuill during pageview.